nus-cs2103-AY1920S2/duke/tutorials/javaFxTutorialPart1.md

-# JavaFX Tutorial Part 1 – Introduction
+ge # JavaFX Tutorial Part 1 – Introduction

 ## JavaFX lifecycle of an application